Waverly Hills Sanatorium is a massive abandoned

-The name of the Sanatorium date back to 1883 when
+The name of the Waverly Hills Sanatorium date back to 1883 when

 Major Thomas H. Hays bought his family the grounds of the future

-house that was constructed by the orders of the Major became
+house, that was constructed by the orders of the Major, Waverley

-known as Waverley Hill after Walter Scott's novels and its
+School after Walter Scott's novels and its protagonist Edward

 history of Waverly Hills Sanatorium date back to an act of legislature